mcarvin8/apex-code-coverage-transformer/README.md

 sf project deploy [start/validate] --coverage-formatters json --results-dir "coverage"
 ```

 To create the code coverage JSON when running tests directly in the org, append `--code-coverage --result-format json --output-dir "coverage"` to the `sf apex run test` or `sf apex get test` command.
-This will create the code coverage JSON in the a folder named "coverage".
+This will create the code coverage JSON in a folder named "coverage".

 ```
 sf apex run test --code-coverage --result-format json --output-dir "coverage"